 The 2040 Long Range Transportation Plan has been amended several times since its original adoption on December 9, 2015.
-See below for more information on the amendments.
+See below for more information on the amendments and modifications.

 Transportation Improvement Program – Budget Allocation Cost Details

 The MetroPlan Orlando Board unanimously approved an amendment to the 2040 Long Range Transportation Plan (LRTP) during its meeting on December 12, 2018.
 This amendment incorporates the 2016-2020 Transportation Improvement Program (TIP) into the budget allocation table located in the LRTP appendix.
 The Adopted LRTP Document includes all programed and committed projects, this amendment adds cost details by phase that weren’t included previously.
 In accordance with 23 CFR 450 .322(a), and discussed in the November 2012 FHWA/FTA LRTP expectations letter, the LRTP must show projects and funding for the entire time period covered by the LRTP, from the base year to the horizon year.
 This amendment does not remove any projects assumed to be Cost Feasible by 2040.

 2/14/18, 6/13/18, 11/14/18

 This performance-based planning addendum was adopted in phases by unanimous votes of the the MetroPlan Orlando Board.

 The U.S. Department of Transportation’s Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) jointly finalized new rules to improve coordination of transportation planning by metropolitan planning organizations across the nation.
 The rule promotes more effective regional prioritization of multi-modal investments through better coordination among local governments and MetroPlan Orlando.